nationalarchives/ds-caselaw-public-ui/README.md

 We recommend signing with your ssh key, as it's probably the easiest method of doing so.
 Assuming you already have an ssh key created, just follow the following steps:

 - Add your SSH key as a _signing key_ in your [github account](https://github.com/settings/keys) - note this is different to an _authentication key_, which you likely already have set up.
 You can use the same key for both purposes, but you need to add it separately for each one twice.
 - In your terminal, run the following commands.
 This assumes you want to set up commit signing by default for all repositories.
-If you don't want this for whatever, reason, leave out the `--global` flag (but in that case you'll have to remember to repeat these steps in every TNA repository you work on):
+If you don't want this for whatever reason, leave out the `--global` flag (but in that case you'll have to remember to repeat these steps in every TNA repository you work on):
   - Enable signing with `git config --global commit.gpgsign true`
   - Specify that we'll use SSH for signing with: `git config --global gpg.format ssh`
   - Specify the key you'll use to sign.
 If it's not id_rsa.pub, give the correct path here: `git config --global user.signingkey ~/.ssh/id_rsa.pub`